I love to explore the relationship between the fictional worlds we create for movies, books, games, etc. and the real world.

 The second kind of agency, instrumental agency, is a little more complicated.
 Skyrim does do a very good job of delivering instrumental agency to the player through skill use and perk allocation, but the absence of attributes, classes, and meaningful racial differences makes it feel somewhat narrow in scope compared to many RPGs.
 There are fewer mechanics in place to differentiate one character from another character.

 Combat is another area where this relationship is threatened.
-Because Skyrim is a fairly responsive real-time action game, you cannot ignore the impact that the player's own reaction speed and hand-eye-coordination has on the outcome of combat.
-Like freeform class design, this isn't a bad thing, per se (after all, it makes Skyrim a better game from an action perspective) but it does further erode the separation of player and character.
+Because Skyrim is a fairly responsive real-time action game, you cannot ignore the impact that the player's own reaction speed and hand-eye coordination have on the outcome of combat.
+Like freeform class design, this isn't a bad thing, per se (after all, it makes Skyrim a better game from an action perspective), but it does further erode the separation of player and character.
 A character controlled by a good action gamer is going to perform better in combat than the same character with the same stats controlled by a poor player.
-(The same criticism, of course, could be leveled at any real-time RPG so it is not a failing exclusive to Skyrim.)
+(The same criticism, of course, could be leveled at any real-time RPG, so it is not a failing exclusive to Skyrim.)

 Adding all of these points together, Skyrim scores a 12 out of 20 for me in pure RPG mechanics.
 A "passing" grade, in my opinion, but not a strong one, and I don't think it's hard to see why many people would grade it lower, giving it a failing grade, thus disqualifying it from the genre.
 (I encourage you to rate it yourself to see where you stand on the issue.)